lspahija/blizzardberry/README.md

   - [chatbase pricing analysis spreadsheet](https://docs.google.com/spreadsheets/d/193l-fsgNFZP5GE8UICOLsglPw4NgGHayMAQI_f-bZu8/edit?usp=sharing)
 - (Luka) add validations to ensure user can't create more agents and actions than their tier allows (in UI take them to pricing page if they try to create more than allowed)
 - (Frane) dogfood the product.
 Our app needs to have an agent integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
-- agent needs to be able to list available actions/things it can do if someone asks (maybe there should also be a button for this?)
-- agent needs to be able to explain who it is and what it can do if someone asks

 ## Launch and Sell!
 - https://www.reddit.com/r/SaaS/comments/1700b0w/frustrated_a_similar_tool_took_off_to_180k_mrr